 Pippa is the author of more than a hundred books for children ranging from picture books, through early reader books, to novels.
-Best known amongst her picture books are the prize-winning, million copy selling, You Choose books illustrated by Nick Sharratt.
-She writes picture books for a number of big publishers such as Penguin Random House, Bloomsbury, and Egmont, but also for small independent publishers such as Tiny Owl, Flying Eye, and Open Door.
+Best known amongst her picture books are the prize-winning, million-copy selling, You Choose books illustrated by Nick Sharratt.
+She writes picture books for a number of big publishers such as Penguin Random House, Bloomsbury, and Egmont, but also for small independent publishers such as Tiny Owl, Flying Eye, and Little Door.

 The challenges of working minimal text together with pictures in a book format to suit a very young audience and difficult market make picture book writing a very particular skill.

-Pippa has enjoyed teaching writing for children for many years at De Montfort and Nottingham Trent Universities, for SCBWI (the Society of Children's Book Writers and Illustrators), and via Writers' Workshop.
+Pippa has enjoyed teaching writing for children for many years.
+As well as teaching at ICE, she has taught at De Montfort and Nottingham Trent Universities, for SCBWI (the Society of Children's Book Writers and Illustrators), and via Jericho Writers.